-I have long argued against arbitrary forecasting performance objectives, suggesting instead that the goal should be “Do no worse than a naïve model.”
-We don’t know in advance how well a naïve model will forecast, so we can’t in advance set a numerical performance goal.
+I have long argued against arbitrary forecasting performance objectives, suggesting instead that the goal should be “Do no worse than a naive forecast.”
+We don’t know in advance how well a naive forecast will perform, so we can’t in advance set a numerical performance goal.
 But we can track performance over time, and determine whether we are meeting this (woefully pathetic sounding) objective.

-As the online discussion wove through 20 separate comments, there was an exchange between Sam Smale and Richard Herrin that I’d like to address.
-Sam pointed out, quite correctly, that the goal of being “better than a naïve model” could make life too easy.
-It is true that just about any decent statistical forecast model should forecast better than a random walk (the standard naïve forecasting model).
+A recent LinkedIn discussion on this topic wove through 20 separate comments, there was an exchange between Sam Smale and Richard Herrin that I’d like to address.
+Sam pointed out, quite correctly, that the goal of being “better than a naive model” could make life too easy.
+It is true that just about any decent statistical forecast model should forecast better than a random walk (the standard naive forecasting model).
 However, due to the biases and politics and personal agendas that plague most organizational forecasting processes, I believe that beating a random walk is still a legitimate “first test.”

-(Note: If your forecasting process is doing worse than a random walk model, it is probably pretty bad!)
+(Note: If your forecasting process is doing worse than a naive forecast, it is probably pretty bad!)